henrywu2019/BentoML/docs/source/guides/custom_input_adapter.rst

 Kappa allows user to create customize InputAdapter to better suit for their system.

-This guide demonstrate how to extending how to create a custom InputAdapter that check the incoming data and then uses the customized InputAdapter to create and test with BentoService
+This guide demonstrate how to extending how to create a custom InputAdapter that check the incoming data and then uses the customized InputAdapter to create and test with MyModel

 --------------------------
 Create custom InputAdapter